empathyco/x/packages/x-adapter/README.md

 - `defaultRequestOptions`: Default values for the endpoint configuration.
 You can use it to define if a request is cancelable, a unique id to identify it, anything but the `endpoint` can be set.
   Check [EndpointAdapterOptions](https://github.com/empathyco/x/blob/main/packages/x-adapter/src/endpoint-adapter/types.ts) to see the available options.
-- `requestMapper`: A function to apply to the request parameters and transform them.
+- `requestMapper`: A function to transform the unprocessed request into parameters the API can understand.
 - `responseMapper`: A function to apply to the response and transform it.

 <br>